Reflect on theological questions through the lens of pastoral ministry with the University

 The master's degree and graduate certificate in theological studies are designed to

-equip you for the practical application of theological knowledge and can be completed
+equip you for the pastoral application of theological knowledge and can be completed

 fully online or on campus.

-To meet the diverse needs of our church and our students, the M.T.S. has offers a concentration
+To meet the diverse needs of our church and our students, the M.T.S. offers a concentration

 in Biblical Theology which requires a specific set of electives.
 Students can also